top of page

 Patient Rights & Responsibilities

-Point of Cure Acupuncture and Electromedicine by Salud Medical and Consulting LLC is committed to providing quality health care.
+Point of Cure Acupuncture and Electromedicine (POC) is committed to providing quality health care.
 In accordance with the Florida Statute 381.026., we present the following Patient Rights and Responsibilities:

 As a patient, you have a right to: